soufianekremcht/Link-Previewer/README.md

-# Url Previewer
+# URL Previewer

 URL Previewer Library For Android built in Kotlin.
+The library show use a Preview for any link like WhatsApp Chat Link Preview .

 [![](https://jitpack.io/v/SoufianeKreX/UrlPreviewer.svg)](https://jitpack.io/#SoufianeKreX/UrlPreviewer)

 ---

-### Still In Development .
-It not Working For The current Moment
 ### I Welcome Anyone who can help add Improvement on this project.

 ---